tripathi-03/inventory_mangement/README.md

 ✅ Easy debugging and reporting

-✅ Used in real-world ERP / warehouse systems
+✅ Used in real-world ERP / Warehouse systems

 🏗️ Tech Stack
 Backend